naszam/wfil/README.md

 Implements a Filecoin client by leveraging on Textile Powergate APIs.

-Further developments of the project includes building a MetaMask for Filecoin, creating an extension for Chrome.
+Further developments of the project include building a MetaMask for Filecoin, creating an extension for Chrome.

 Setup